zparvez2z/nfdi4culture-stack/docs/02-openrefine-setup.md

 ## Overview

-Successfully deployed OpenRefine from local source repository and configured it to connect with the local Wikibase instance for data reconciliation workflows.
-Demonstrated the complete integration pipeline from messy CSV data to structured Wikibase entities.
+Successfully deployed OpenRefine from local source repository and demonstrated complete data reconciliation workflow using Wikidata.
+While a Wikibase manifest was created for local integration, the reconciliation demonstration used Wikidata's reconci.link service since the local MediaWiki installation lacks a reconciliation endpoint.
+This demonstrates the identical workflow that would work with a properly configured Wikibase instance.

 ---